 Applying for the scheme

-To apply for a loan via Forces Help to Buy, you need to complete an online application using the Joint Personnel Administration system.
+To apply for a loan via Forces Help to Buy, you need to complete an online application.
+This is available in the Joint Personnel Administration system.
 This must be submitted at least 6 weeks before you expect to complete on your purchase.
 A guide is available on the system if you need help with the application process.